Design symbology for a thematic map in ArcGIS Pro

 - Save the project.

 - On the ribbon, click the Share tab.
-In the Export group, click Layout.
+In the Output group, click the drop-down menu for Export Layout and choose Vector PDF.

 - For Name, click the Browse button and choose a location you can easily access, such as your desktop.
 Name the file IndonesiaPopulation.pdf

-- Set Raster resample between Best and Normal and set Ratio 1 to 2.
+- Under Resolution, set Vector resolution to 300 DPI.
+Set Raster resample between Best and Normal and ensure that Ratio 1 is set at 2.

 You can read more about export settings at Export to PDF.